Jendouba Sport: History

-The club was first promoted to the Premier League CLP-1 in 2005, Jendouba creates the surprise in its first match by winning the great Esperance Sportive de Tunis at the first day of the championship (2 goals 0).
-Despite its great performance against the top Tunisian Clubs, Jendouba Sports does not, however, manage to stay in League I.
+The club was first promoted to the Premier League CLP-1 in 2005, Jendouba creates the surprise in its first match by winning the Esperance Sportive de Tunis at the first day of the championship (2 goals 0).
+Jendouba Sports does not, however, manage to stay in League I.

 The club plays in League II during the 2006–2007 season.

 In April 2007, after a victory against its immediate follower Olympique du Kef by scoring four goals to zero, the club finish second in the championship behind Stade Gabèsien.
 They therefore qualify for the League I with their new coach Adel Sellimi.